DYPIXY/Simple-Math-Graphin-Java/README.md

     A commercial chart lib, have watermarks but is more stable.
 > Custom made,
     The worst, but the simplest
-# going to update it after completed, or when i get bored from it, whatever comes first
+# going to update README after completed, or when i get bored from it, whatever comes first